liyoumin/personalweb/content/teaching/js/index.md

 type: docs
 math: false
 tags:
-  - AEB 3550; Instructor: Prof. Misti Sharp
+  - Excel; R
 image:
-  caption: 'Agricultural Data Analysis for second or third year ungergraduate students'
+  caption: 'Instructor: Prof. Misti Sharp.
+AEB 3550 - Agricultural Data Analysis for second or third year ungergraduate students'
 ---

 Machine learning methods are increasingly used in agricultural economics to model non-linear relationships, improve prediction, classify heterogeneous farmers/consumers, and analyze high-dimensional climate or remote-sensing data.
 The distinction between supervised and unsupervised learning depends on whether the outcome variable is known.